stratosphere/stratosphere.github.io/docs/0.5/program_execution/cli_client.markdown

   "run" options:

      -p,--parallelism <parallelism> The degree of parallelism for the execution.
-This value is used unless the program overrides the degree of parallelism on the execution environment or program plan (see link to ../programming_guides/java#skeleton) for details.
+This value is used unless the program overrides the degree of parallelism on the execution environment or program plan.
 If this option is not set, then the execution will use the default parallelism specified in the stratosphere-conf.yaml file.

      -c,--class <classname>         The class with the entry point (main method, or getPlan() method).
 Needs only be specified if the JAR file has no manifest pointing to that class.
-See (link to ../programming_guides/java#packaging) for details.
+See program packaging instructions for details.

      -m,--jobmanager <host:port>    Option to submit the program to a different Stratosphere master (JobManager).